parsiad/mfhowards/README.md

 	auto results = howards_alg(
 		bellman_eq_from_lambdas<MyControlType>(
 			num_states,          // Number of states
-			{ c1, c2, c3 }, // List of all controls
+			{ eat, pray, code }, // List of all controls
 			A, b                 // Matrix and vector
 		)
 	);